dballard10/Cinenexus/README.md

-# Cinenexus
+# Cinetik

-Cinenexus is a dynamic web application that allows users to keep track of the shows they've watched, leave reviews, see what their friends are watching, and contribute to global reviews.
-Built with modern web technologies, Cinenexus offers a seamless and interactive experience for TV and movie enthusiasts.
+Cinetik is a dynamic web application that allows users to keep track of the shows they've watched, leave reviews, see what their friends are watching, and contribute to global reviews.
+Built with modern web technologies, Cinetik offers a seamless and interactive experience for TV and movie enthusiasts.

 ## Table of Contents